tywalch/electrodb/README.md

 ## Collections
 A Collection is a grouping of Entities with the same Partition Key and allows you to make efficient query across multiple entities.
 If your background is SQL, imagine Partition Keys as Foreign Keys, a Collection represents a View with multiple joined Entities.

-Collections are defined on an Index and the name of the collection should represent what the query would return as a pseudo `Entity`.
+Collections are defined on an Index, and the name of the collection should represent what the query would return as a pseudo `Entity`.
 Additionally, Collection names must be unique across a `Service`.

 > **Note**: `collection` should be unique to a single common index across entities.